Patrick Tambay: Racing career

 Early in his career, Tambay was a part of Formula 5000 with the team run by Carl Haas.

 In 1977, winning the Can Am championship with Haas, Tambay debuted in Formula One on a one-off basis with Surtees, driving in only one session at the 1977 French Grand Prix before spending the rest of the season with Theodore.
 This partnership proved fruitful, and Tambay moved to McLaren to race Formula One full-time for the 1978 and 1979 seasons.
 In 1980, he returned to Can Am with the Lola team run by Carl Haas, immediately winning early in the season and then winning his second Can-Am championship.

 In 1981 he returned to F1, first driving for the Theodore team then finishing the season with Ligier.

 In 1982, he was offered a drive with Arrows by team boss Jackie Oliver to replace the injured Marc Surer in the season-opening South African Grand Prix.
 He arrived at the track and, when faced with the ongoing turmoil and the possibility of a drivers' strike, he soon left and did not take part in the race.
 Later in 1982 he was offered a place with the Scuderia Ferrari after the death of his close friend Gilles Villeneuve.
 He won his first Grand Prix at the German Grand Prix that year after Didier Pironi was injured in qualifying, in his fourth race for Ferrari.
-He took his second and last Grand Prix win in 1983 at Imola; driving with Villeneuve's #27, he won an emotional victory in front of the Tifosi after Riccardo Patrese crashed near the end of the race.
-He was dropped by the team in 1984 in favor of Italian Michele Alboreto.
-Tambay moved to Renault, and then spent a year reunited with his old boss Carl Haas racing in the Haas Lola F1 team.
+He took his second and last Grand Prix win in 1983 at Imola; driving with Villeneuve's #27, he won after Riccardo Patrese crashed near the end of the race.